ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 You can schedule hourly or periodic database maintenance through the appliance console.
-Performing regular PostgreSQL database maintenance helps to maintain a more responsive {{ site.data.product.title }} environment.
+Performing regular PostgreSQL database maintenance helps to maintain a more responsive {{ site.data.product.title_short }} environment.

 Hourly database maintenance tasks, such as reindexing, are useful for highly active database tables such as metrics, workers, and servers.